Focus Writing For Bank Exam Samples and Examples

 Set 1 has a break-even point of RM 11.90, and set 2 have it at RM 23.72.
 The break-even point for set 3 is RM 55.34, while set 4 has a break-even point of RM 35.58.

 The interest for the business is 0.9827 or 98.27%.
-This means for every RM 1 capital invested in the business; the shareholders can get back RM 0.98 as profit.
+This means that for every RM 1 of capital invested in the business, shareholders receive RM 0.98 in profit.

 7.0 Conclusion

-Based on the business plan template or business proposal example that we have made, BambooS will give us profitable returns.
-The assumptions we made for these three months are conservative as we know that our company is still in the beginning, and the marketing and promotion are still in the early phase.
+Based on the business plan template or business proposal example we developed, BambooS will yield profitable returns.
+The assumptions we made over these three months are conservative, as we know that our company is still in its early stages and that marketing and promotion are in the early phase.
 The company sets systematic planning to reach the target.
-Thus, BambooS is very confident that our company will be able to grow in the future and become the most popular brand in the world.
+Thus, BambooS is confident that our company will grow and become the world’s most popular brand.

-We will always ensure that everyone in the company cooperates well to achieve the business target profit.
+We will ensure that everyone in the company collaborates effectively to achieve the company’s profit target.
 We hope that BambooS will be the best company for producing eco-friendly straws in Malaysia.
 Our company assists UPM students and staff in reducing plastic usage.

 Problem Faced and Solutions in Business

-Every business will need to face many challenges to sustain success.
-As a new business, we also must face many things to achieve our business goal.
+Every business will face numerous challenges to sustain success.
+As a new business, we must also face many challenges to achieve our business goals.

 Firstly, we confirmed the product we would sell; everyone gave their opinions and ideas.
-This leads to 10 different products and services on the list.
+This results in 10 distinct products and services on the list.
 So we need to vote for the best one.
-We had faced a healthy argument on picking the best product.
-After discussion, we finally came out with the idea of producing an eco-friendly product.
+We had a constructive discussion on selecting the best product.
+After discussion, we finally proposed producing an eco-friendly product.
 We focused on global warming issues and finally decided to produce and sell bamboo straws.

-Moreover, we also have to face a conflict in fixing the vendors.
-We need to find the best vendors that offer the most reasonable price for us to produce the bamboo straw.
+Moreover, we must address a conflict in assigning vendors.
+We need to identify the most suitable vendors that offer the most reasonable prices for us to produce bamboo straws.
 The cost must be tele with our starting capital.
-To solve this, everyone has done their research on all the possible suppliers until we find the best one to choose from.
+To address this, everyone has conducted research on all possible suppliers until we identify the best option.

-To avoid extreme market competitors, our team chose a blue ocean strategy to create a new market to achieve competitive advantages.
+To avoid extreme market competitors, our team chose a blue ocean strategy to create a new market and achieve competitive advantages.

 Business Proposal Examples For Students PDF

 A business proposal is a short business plan.
 The business proposal describes the business process.
-However, a business proposal includes an executive summary, problem statements, product, finance, and solution.
-The example of a business proposal for students certainly guides others to create a business plan.
+However, a business proposal includes an executive summary, problem statements, a product, a financial plan, and a solution.
+The example of a business proposal for students serves as a guide for others to create a business plan.
 This business plan sample teaches how to write business plan assignments for students.
 Students might learn how to write a simple business plan and proposal.

 The importance of a business plan is crucial to stakeholders, employees, students, and entrepreneurs.
-Additionally, the business plan example assists employees in creating a professional business proposal.
+Additionally, the business plan example helps employees develop a professional business proposal.